flh3/theme-academic-cv-new/content/publication/journal-article/2022/herman-investigation-2021/index.md

 ---
-title: An investigation of the psychometric properties of the Early Identification System–student report in a middle school sample.
+title: An investigation of the psychometric properties of the Early Identification System–student report in a middle school sample

 # Authors
 # A YAML list of author names